EPA to designate 'forever chemicals' as hazardous substances

 “Communities have suffered far too long from exposure to these forever chemicals,'' EPA Administrator Michael Regan said in a statement Friday.
 “The action announced today will improve transparency and advance EPA’s aggressive efforts to confront this pollution.”

-Under the proposed rule, “EPA will both help protect communities from PFAS pollution and seek to hold polluters accountable for their actions,'' Regan said.
+Under the proposed rule, “EPA will both help protect communities from PFAS pollution and seek to hold polluters accountable for their actions,'' said Regan, the former leader of the North Carolina Department of Environmental Quality.

-The EPA’s action follows a recent report by the National Academies of Science that calls PFAS a serious public health threat in the U.S. and worldwide.

-Regan said many sources of PFAS contamination are near communities already overburdened with pollution.
-The proposed rule would provide the agency with improved data and the option to require cleanups and recover cleanup costs to protect public health, he said.
+Releases of GenX, another PFAS chemical, in North Carolina's Cape Fear River downstream from a chemical plant have raised concern among state officials.

 The agency issued nonbinding health advisories that set health risk thresholds for PFOA and PFOS to near zero, replacing 2016 guidelines that had set them at 70 parts per trillion.
 The chemicals are found in products including cardboard packaging, carpets and firefighting foam and increasingly found in drinking water.